 Prospective employers want to know that their yoga teachers are competent in guiding students through asana classes skillfully and safely.
-This is ultimately why yes, you do need certification to teach – if you want to actually get a job as a yoga teacher.
+This is ultimately why yes, you do need certification to teach.

 If you’ve been curious to learn more about the requirements that yoga teachers should meet to actually get hired as a yoga teacher, this is for you!